AjayVellayapan/Commit-Bot/README.md

 # Commit Bot

-A simple CLI tool that automatically commits and pushes changes to a specific branch on a schedule.
+A simple CLI tool that automatically commits and pushes uncommited changes to a specific branch on a schedule.

 ## Features

 - Auto-commits and pushes if changes are detected
 - Runs in the background using PM2
-- Customizable branch and interval
+- Customizable commit branch and interval

 ## Install